Wisdom Tooth Removal in Naperville, IL

 Signs Your Wisdom Teeth Need Attention

-- Difficulty opening your mouth fully
+- Trouble opening your mouth fully

 - Bad breath or an unpleasant taste near the back teeth

-- Headaches or earaches on one side
+- One-sided headaches or earaches

 - A visible flap of gum tissue partially covering an erupting tooth